kittleapps/Java-Desktop-RuneScape_NXT_Settings/README.md

 # Java-Desktop-RuneScape_NXT_Settings
 **Basic Description**:
-Manually and Externally edits various NXT-Client settings offline. (no need to load the client)
+Manually and Externally edits various NXT-Client settings offline.
+(Removing the need to load up the client)
 - - - -
 **Beginners Notes**:
 * This program is still experimental, and may cause issues.